-Providing tips and hacks that can be implemented on a regular basis as well as just providing insight on topics of common interest, can really boost your value.
+Providing tips and hacks that can be implemented regularly as well as just providing insight on topics of common interest, can really boost your value.

 That’s because doing so places you as an authority in your field, which translates into trust within your target market.

-Just as with offering introductory specials, keep the value of your content at a moderate level while keeping the really good stuff as a premium.
+Just as with offering introductory specials, keep the value of your content at a moderate level while keeping the really good stuff at a premium.

 Read more on: The Best Fitness Certifications

 You want to make money, so pricing is key.